 This is the designation of a tribe descended from Moab, the son of Lot and his oldest daughter (Genesis 19:37).

 From Zoar, the cradle of this tribe, on the southeastern border of the Dead Sea, they gradually spread over the region on the east of Jordan.
-Rameses II., the Pharaoh of the Oppression, enumerates Moab (Muab) among his conquests
+Rameses II, the Pharaoh of the Oppression, enumerates Moab (Muab) among his conquests

-Shortly before the Exodus, the warlike Amorites crossed the Jordan under Sihon their king and drove the Moabites (Num.
-21:26-30) out of the region between the Arnon and the Jabbok, and occupied it, making Heshbon their capital.
+Shortly before the Exodus, the warlike Amorites crossed the Jordan under Sihon their king and drove the Moabites (Numbers 21:26-30) out of the region between the Arnon and the Jabbok, and occupied it, making Heshbon their capital.
 They were then confined to the territory to the south of the Arnon.

 During the one hundred and fifty years which followed the defeat of the Moabites, after the death of Ahab (see MESHA), they regained, apparently, much of their former prosperty.
-At this time Isaiah (15:1) delivered his “burden of Moab,” predicting the coming of judgment on that land (compare 2 Kings 17:3; 18:9; 1 Chr.
-5:25-26).
-Between the time of Isaiah and the commencement of the Babylonian captivity we have very seldom any reference to Moab (Jer.
-25:21; 27:3; 40:11; Zeph.
+At this time Isaiah (15:1) delivered his “burden of Moab,” predicting the coming of judgment on that land (compare 2 Kings 17:3; 18:9; 1 Chronicles 5:25-26).
+Between the time of Isaiah and the commencement of the Babylonian captivity we have very seldom any reference to Moab (Jeremiah 25:21; 27:3; 40:11; Zeph.
 2:8-10).